Rimsgup4/expert_session_one_-Rimi-gupta-/README.md

 **2.Run datapreparation.ipynb file which will create two json files in dataStore folder.**

-**3.Run searching.ipynb file to search for movie titles across the newly created data store.**
+**3.Run searching.ipynb file to search for Pid across the newly created data store.**

 **4.That's it.**